Animatable and Relightable Gaussians for High-fidelity Human Avatar Modeling: Method

-\textbf{LBS of 3D Gaussians.} To render the synthesized avatar under the driving pose, we need to deform the canonical 3D Gaussians to the posed space.
+To render the synthesized avatar under the driving pose, we need to deform the canonical 3D Gaussians to the posed space.
 Specifically, given a canonical 3D Gaussian, we transform its position $\mathbf{p}_\text{c}$ and covariance $\mathbf{\Sigma}_\text{c}$ attributes:

 where $\mathbf{R}$ and $\mathbf{t}$ are the rotation matrix and translation vector calculated with the skinning weights of each 3D Gaussian.
-It is worth mentioning that despite utilizing only front and back views for parameterizing the 3D Gaussians, the resulting point clouds still cover the side regions of the human body as demonstrated in the posed 3D Gaussians in Fig.~\ref{fig: avatar representation}.
-This is achievable because the positions of the pose-dependent 3D Gaussians are learnable and will be optimized to encompass the side regions.
 Finally, we render the posed 3D Gaussians to a desired camera view through splatting-based rasterization (Eq.~\ref{eq: rasterization}).

-\textbf{Training.} To ensure that the position attribute of predicted Gaussian maps approximates the canonical human body, we opt to predict an offset map $\Delta \mathcal{O}(\mathbf{\Theta})$ on the parametric template instead of a position map.
-Our training losses include L1 and perceptual losses \cite{zhang2018unreasonable} between the rendered images and ground truth, and a regularization loss: